 Training Requirements: Employees in this class are peace officers as defined by section 830.5 of the Penal Code and must satisfy the State of California criteria for peace officer status.
-Appointees will be required to meet state-mandated CORE training requirements as defined by Standards and Training in Corrections (STC).
-As part of this requirement, employees must successfully complete probation officer CORE training during the first year of appointment.
+Appointees must meet State-mandated CORE training requirements as defined by Standards and Training in Corrections (STC).
+As part of this requirement, applicants must provide evidence that they have successfully completed probation officer CORE training or an equivalent training course prior to appointment.
+Upon appointment, employees whose background did not include probation officer CORE training must complete such training within one year of employment.